gbprod/yanky.nvim/README.md

 If `&clipboard` is empty, if you yank something outside of Neovim, this will be the first value you'll have when cycling through the ring.
 Basicly, you can do `p` and then `<c-p>` to paste yanked text.

-## 💡 Hightlight put and yanked text
+## 💡 Highlight put and yanked text

 This will give you a visual feedback on put and yank text by highlighting this.